neu-se/CONFETTI-artifact/README.md

 The result of the manual analysis is shown in Tables 1 and 2 in the paper.

 🎂 *Pre-bake available* 🎂 The entire de-duplication script will take several hours to run.
-However, we have included a pre-run output directory located at **insert directory here**.
+However, we have included a pre-run output directory located at `prebake_icse22_bugs`.
 This directory is organizd by fuzzer+target, and subdirectories of failure hashes that the de-duplication script deemed to be unique.
 This directory is what we based our manual analysis upon.

+🕒 *Shorter run option* 🕒 The de-duplicating script finishes in a matter of seconds on the 10 minute experiment, you can run it by passing either the `prebake_shorter_fuzz_output` to use our 🎂 pre-bake results 🎂, or `local_fuzz_output` if you ran your own campaign.

 ### Figure 3: Graphs of branch coverage over time
 These graphs are generated in two steps: